awsmasudur/kafkaadmin-with-api-gateway/README.md

 ```

 ## Create a non-tiered storage topic:
-To create a Kafka topic without enabling tiered storage on MSK, enter the below URL on your browser.
-This will create a tiered storage enabled topic with 259200000ms data retention, 10 partitions and replication factor of 2.
+To create a Kafka topic without tiered storage on MSK, enter the below URL on your browser.
+This will create a Kafka topic with 259200000ms data retention, 10 partitions and a replication factor of 2.
 The create topic API only enables tiered storage feature if local retention is lower than overall topic retention:

 ```
 REPLACE-WITH-INVOKE-URL/kafkaadmin?whichfunction=createtopic&bsrv=REPLACE-BOOTSTRAP-BROKERS&topicname=REPLACE-TOPIC-NAME&retention=259200000&localretention=259200000&partition=10&rf=2